Interpretability and Generalization Bounds for Learning Spatial Physics: Introduction

 \section{Introduction}

-The development of robust and rigorous a priori estimates for many numerical methods is a major victory of the past century.
-These estimates ensure geometric flexibility and convergence guarantees, laying the groundwork for complex physics simulations across a wide range of applications \citep{ciarlet2002finite,leveque2007finite}.
-The foundation of all these results is the humble 1D Poisson equation, studied by virtually all numerical analysts and serving as the theoretical bedrock for computational physics.
+The development of robust and rigorous a priori estimates for numerical methods is a major victory for scientific computing in the past half-century.
+These estimates give geometric flexibility and convergence guarantees, laying the groundwork for complex physics simulations across a wide range of applications.
+The basis of the theory begins with the humble 1D Poisson equation, studied by virtually all numerical analysts and serving as the bedrock for computational physics and engineering.

-Data-driven machine learning has risen dramatically recently as a new way to model previously intractable systems \citep{raissi2019physics,lu2019deeponet}.
-While ML/SciML is already successfully deployed in disparate domains from autonomous robotics to climate simulations, its theoretical foundations are crucial.
-Scientific applications are unique in the need for numerical precision and accuracy: even small percentage errors in parameters can be impactful.
-Recent works have advanced the theoretical understanding learning time-dependent differential equations \citep{queiruga2020continuous,ott2021resnet,zhu2022numerical,krishnapriyan2023learning}, but thus far no comprehensive theory exists for learning the spatial component.
-Just as a foundational textbook chapter on classical numerical analysis rigorously studies \emph{solving} the Poisson equation, this paper rigorously studies \emph{learning} the Poisson equation to build the same theoretical foundations for ML.
-We combine traditional theoretical and empirical analysis with modern lenses, such as mechanistic interpretability through direct parameter inspection.